Washington State Capitol: Art and monuments

-Wilder and White's designs for the dome, weighing 26,000 metric tons, called for the dome to be fixed to its supporting structures by gravity instead of by any bolts or fasteners.
-During an earthquake, the dome could shift, along with the sandstone columns supporting it.
-The columns moved as much as three inches (76 mm) during the Nisqually earthquake.
-Renovations completed in 2004 by Design Company EYP Architecture & Engineering fixed the dome permanently to the rest of the building.
+In 1980, the Washington State Arts Commission commissioned large contemporary murals by Michael Spafford and Alden Mason for the House and Senate chambers.
+The Spafford mural was covered by a curtain after being displayed for less than a year, with critics of the work in the House chambers calling it "pornographic".
+Both Legislative Building murals were removed, from the Senate in 1987 and the House in 1993.
+Lawmakers also rejected plans for monumental murals by Jacob Lawrence to adorn the Capitol rotunda.

-Quirks of law and security
+Security

 Because the Capitol grounds are outside the normal jurisdiction of Olympia and Thurston County, the sheriff and city police do not investigate crime on the Capitol campus.
 The Washington State Patrol is responsible for law enforcement and investigations on the Capitol grounds as well as at the Old Capitol Building and adjoining Sylvester Park in downtown Olympia.
 The Senate and House also have their own security staff.

-After the September 11th attacks, there was a security checkpoint at the entrance to the Capitol building, complete with magnetometer and x-ray machine, but security has since reverted to its original state.
+After the September 11 attacks, there was a security checkpoint at the entrance to the Capitol building, complete with magnetometer and x-ray machine, but security has since reverted to its original state.
 Until 2021 the open carry of firearms was allowed in the building.